 Our industry is perhaps one of the most exciting and vibrant arenas for a new graduate to work within.
 Graduates will discover high-quality employment opportunities that exist within the UK or many thrilling overseas locations.

-An explosive growth of leisure, travel and tourism over the past decade has led to an inevitable global expansion of the hospitality and tourism industries which has made a significant contribution to national and global economies.
-This, in turn, has identified the need for well-educated, innovative managers.
+An explosive growth of leisure, travel and tourism over the past decade has led to an inevitable global expansion of the hospitality and tourism industries making a significant contribution to national and global economies.
+This, in turn, has resulted in identification of the need for well-educated, innovative managers.
 The hospitality and tourism industries have evolved in many different ways and are characterised by growth, diversity, vitality and dynamic change.

 In Year Three you will study a broad range of management techniques that are contextualised to the successful operation of a hospitality or tourism business.

 In Year Four you will study strategic issues and contemporary challenges for managers and complete a dissertation in an area of your choice.

 The modules listed are correct at time of posting (Mar 2017) but may differ slightly to those offered in 2018.
 Please check the website for any updates.